-The choro regional traditionally consists of one or more solo instruments (flute, mandolin, clarinet, etc) and a cavaquinho, acoustic guitars, and pandeiro as accompaniment instruments.
-The cavaquinho performs the rhythm and harmony, one or more 6-string guitars (along with the 7-string guitar) perform the harmony and some variations/modulations, the 7-string guitar acts as a bass, and the pandeiro serves to keep rhythm.
-The cavaquinho, despite having limitations in range, is also used as a solo instrument.
+The choro ensemble is traditionally formed of one or more solo instruments (flute, mandolin, clarinet or saxophone) and the cavaquinho, guitars and pandeiro as accompaniment instruments.
+The cavaquinho performs rhythm and harmony, one or more 6-string guitars (along with the 7-string guitar) perform the harmony and the variations/modulations, the 7-string guitar acts as bass, and the pandeiro establishes and keeps the rhythm of the music.
+The cavaquinho, despite its limited range extension, can also be used as a solo instrument.

 Choro, in its essence, is a purely instrumental musical genre.
-Of the few choros that contain lyrics, you could say that the majority of them were written in the years after the choro was composed, or even years after the original composer’s death.
+In the very few cases of choros with lyrics we may say that a large part was written years after they were composed by the author, or even years after the composer’s death.

-Choro is the result of Brazilian musicians’ exposure to European musical styles, essentially the polka (first introduced in Rio in 1845), in a musical environment that was already strongly influenced by African rhythms, mainly Lundu (which had been present in Brazilian culture since the end of the 18th century).
-Just like ragtime in the United States, choro emerged as a result of the influences of musical styles and rhythms of two continents: Europe and Africa.
+Choro resulted from the exposure of Brazilian musicians to European musical styles, mainly the polka (introduced in Rio de Janeiro in 1845), in a musical environment that was already strongly influenced by African rhythms, principally the Lundu, that had been present in Brazilian culture since the end of the 18th century.
+Just like Ragtime in the United States, choro springs up as a result of influences of music styles and rhythms coming from two continents: Europe and Africa.

 Where does the word “choro” come from?

-- The origin of the term might be due to the feelings of melancholy associated with the improvised counterpoint modulations of the guitar (also known as “baixarias”).
-This explanation is attributed to José Ramos Tinhorão.
+- The origin of the term might be related to the melancholic feeling conveyed by the guitar’s improvised modulations played in response to the principal theme (also known in the Portuguese language as “baixarias”).
+This version is attributed to José Ramos Tinhorão.

 Gomes, Laurentino: “1808” - 2. edição - São Paulo - Editora Planeta do Brasil - 2007;